hacktavist/CSCI115_ResponsiveWebDesignProject/README.md

 #Demo
 * link to my hosted website that shows the visual grid: http://hacktaviststudios.com/grid-framework-test/visualGrid.html
-  * index.html has nothing yet, but when it is updated just navigate to http://hacktaviststudios.com/grid-framework-test
+* link to my hosted website that is for the final site refactor: http://hacktaviststudios.com/grid-framework-test

 # TODO